 Tracking the Global Pipeline of Antibiotics in Development

 Developing new drugs involves a great deal of time, effort, scientific research, and expense.
-Historical data show that, generally, only 1 out of 5 drugs that reach the initial phase of testing in humans will receive approval from the Food and Drug Administration.
+Historical data show that, generally, only 1 out of 5 infectious disease drugs that reach the initial phase of testing in humans will receive approval from the Food and Drug Administration (FDA).
 Developing antibiotics to treat highly resistant bacterial infections is especially challenging, because only a small number of patients contract these infections and meet the requirements to participate in traditional clinical trials.

-The current assessment of the pipeline shows 48 new antibiotics in development.
+The current assessment of the pipeline shows 41 new antibiotics in development.
 These drugs would potentially address many, but not all, resistant bacteria.
-However, given the inevitability that some of these antibiotics will fail to win approval, it is clear that there are too few drugs in development to meet current and anticipated patient needs.
-As of September 2017:
+However, given the inevitability that some of these antibiotics will fail to win approval, and that resistance will eventually develop to those that are approved, it is clear that there are too few drugs in development to meet current and anticipated patient needs.
+As of December 2019:

-- Of the 48 antibiotics in development, 16 were in phase 1 clinical trials, 14 in phase 2, 15 in phase 3, one had completed phase 3 and submitted its new drug application, and two drugs were approved by the FDA.
-Historically, about 60 percent of drugs that enter phase 3 will be approved.
+- Of the 41 antibiotics in development, 15 were in Phase 1 clinical trials, 12 in Phase 2, 13 in Phase 3, one has had a new drug application submitted, four have been approved.
+Historically, about 60 percent of drugs that enter Phase 3 will be approved.
 (See the glossary of terms for descriptions of each phase.)

-- At least 16 of the antibiotics in clinical development have the potential to treat infections caused by Gram-negative ESKAPE pathogens—a critical area of unmet need.
+- At least 18 of the antibiotics in clinical development have the potential to treat infections caused by Gram-negative ESKAPE pathogens—a critical area of unmet need.
 Infections caused by these pathogens are not only difficult to treat, but finding new therapies to overcome Gram-negative resistance is also particularly challenging.
-And of these, at least 12 have potential activity against carbapenem-resistant Enterobactericeae, Acinetobacter baumannii, and Pseudomonas aeruginosa, pathogens the World Health Organization considers critical threats because they are resistant to all or nearly all of the antibiotics available today.
+And of these, at least 13 have potential activity against carbapenem-resistant/extended spectrum β-lactamase (ESBL)-producing Enterobacteriaceae, Acinetobacter baumannii, and Pseudomonas aeruginosa, pathogens the World Health Organization (WHO) considers critical threats because they are resistant to all or nearly all of the antibiotics available today.

-- Additionally, at least 11 of the antibiotics, if approved, could address infections caused by Neisseria gonorrhoeae or Clostridium difficile, both considered an urgent threat to public health by the CDC.
+- Additionally, at least 10 of the antibiotics, if approved, could address infections caused by drug-resistant Neisseria gonorrhoeae or Clostridioides difficile (previously known as Clostridium difficile), both considered an urgent threat to public health by CDC.

-- Only 1 in 4 drugs in the pipeline represent a novel drug class or mechanism of action.
-Of those, only two are potentially active against Gram-negative ESKAPE pathogens or WHO critical threat pathogens, and one-fourth of the novel products are in development for C. difficile.
+- Approximately 1 in 4 drugs in the pipeline represent a novel drug class or mechanism of action.
+None of these are potentially active against Gram-negative ESKAPE pathogens or WHO critical threat pathogens, and almost half of the novel products are in development for C. difficile.

-- Of the 41 or so companies with antibiotics in clinical development, only seven rank among the top 50 pharmaceutical companies by sales.
-Over 80 percent of the products in development today are being studied by small companies rather than the large pharmaceutical firms that once dominated this field.
-Additionally, roughly half of the companies are considered pre-revenue, meaning that they have no products on the market.
+- Of the 35 or so companies with antibiotics in clinical development, only one ranks among the top 50 pharmaceutical companies by sales.
+Over 95 percent of the products in development today are being studied by small companies rather than the large pharmaceutical firms that once dominated this field.
+Additionally, nearly 75 percent of the companies are considered pre-revenue, meaning that they have no products on the market.

 Pew and other organizations studying the issue of antibiotic resistance advocate for policies that address scientific, regulatory, and economic challenges to the development of new antibiotics.
 These efforts aim to keep the pipeline primed with a variety of potential treatments that have the best chance of making it to patients.